IamSreeman/IamSreeman.github.io/_posts/2021-12-02-the-unimpressiveness-of-the-religious-miracles.md

 Conclusions:

 1. If Jesus' miracles are indeed historical facts (although it's highly unlikely), then **we can only conclude that [Naturalism](https://en.wikipedia.org/wiki/Naturalism_(philosophy)){:target="_blank"} is false** and our reality contains supernatural elements.
-In such a supernatural world if you work hard, probably you can also do similar insi
+In such a supernatural world, if you work hard, you can probably also do similar insignificant miracles.
+These miracles are significant enough to make a rational person believe that these can only be done with the help of God.
 2. If a God is assumed to be intelligent, then he will not do miracles that can only impress primitive people of a specific time and instead, he will do miracles that are so impressive that any future people of that species will not doubt that he is God after confirming that his miracles are historical facts.
 That means these miracles should be impressive to humans even when they become advanced enough to do things like [Dyson sphere](https://en.wikipedia.org/wiki/Dyson_sphere){:target="_blank"}, [Dyson's eternal intelligence](https://en.wikipedia.org/wiki/Dyson%27s_eternal_intelligence){:target="_blank"} etc.
 3. Similarly, we can argue for miracles of other religions.